llingg/behaviour-benchmarking/README.md

 ## File gathering:
   After the rosbag recording as well as the Diagnostic Toolbox have finished you can stop the Duckiebot by pressing 's' on your keyboard.
-  Then do the follwing steps:
+  Then do the following steps:

   * Exit the container of Terminal 4 by pressing: `crt+d`
   * Ssh into your Duckiebot again by running:
     - `ssh AUTOBOT_NAME`
-  * Within your Duckiebot unmount the folder by running:
+  * Within your Duckiebot, unmount the folder by running:
     - `sudo umount /data/bag`
   * Then remove the USB drive from your Duckiebot and plug it into your local Computer.
 Copy the `BAGNAME_duckiebot.bag` that should be on your USB drive into the folder `bag` on your local computer.
   * Copy the recorded rosbag of the localization system from the Docker container onto your local computer into the`path_to_bag_folder` (should be simply `bag`) by running: